Leyton Orient F.C.: Promotion to League One (2001–2010)

 After the 2001 play-off final defeat, Leyton Orient took several years to recover from their second play-off final defeat in three years.
 After Tommy Taylor left the club, Paul Brush spent two unsuccessful years in charge and after he was sacked, former player Martin Ling took over as manager in October 2003, with Orient second-bottom of the league.
 After several years of steady improvement, Leyton Orient gained promotion in the 2005–06 season, finishing in third place and gaining automatic promotion to League One.
 This was the club's first automatic promotion in 36 years and ended a period of 11 years in the English league's bottom division.
-This promotion season also saw an excellent FA Cup run, with Leyton Orient progressing to the fourth round after beating Premiership side Fulham.
-Promotion was only secured in the final minutes of the final game of the season, away at Oxford United; with the score tied at 2–2 and Orient seemingly destined to miss out yet again, news came through of a late goal scored against promotion rivals Grimsby Town F.C. that would potentially promote Orient.
+This promotion season also saw Leyton Orient progressing to the fourth round of the FA Cup after defeating Premiership side Fulham.
+Promotion was only secured in the final minutes of the final game of the season, away at Oxford United; with the score tied at 2–2 and Orient seemingly destined to miss out yet again, news came through of a late goal scored against promotion rivals Grimsby Town that would potentially promote Orient.
 The Orient fans were still celebrating this when just 14 seconds later, Lee Steele scored to confirm Orient's promotion.
 The result also relegated Oxford to the Football Conference.
 Grimsby's manager that season was Russell Slade, who would later become Orient's manager.

 In 2006–07, Orient endured a difficult season in the third tier, having spent most of the season in or around the relegation zone and were bottom of the table at times during the first half of the season.
 An improvement in fortunes after Christmas – including memorable wins against Millwall, Tranmere Rovers and a vital win at eventually-relegated Bradford City near the end of the season – helped them finish in 20th place, one spot above the relegation zone.
 Most of the 2006 promotion-winning side left at the end of the season.
 Some players were released, some declined new contracts and the club's longest-serving player Matthew Lockwood was re-signed but later moved in pre-season to Nottingham Forest.